AsG520/Air-Resistance-Simulation-Project/README.md

 # Air Resistance Simulation

 This is a Air Resistance Simulation that will model how air resistance affects the motion of a falling object.
-The goal is to create a visual program that demonstrates how forces like gravity and drag influence movement over time.
+The goal is to create a visual program that demonstrates how forces like gravity, applied force, and drag influence movement over time.

 Features in Simulation
 - A ball that falls under gravity.